 8 Gold work roses

-This is made by passing the needle through the gold string cut into small pieces and making loops around a center.
+This is made by passing the needle through the Purl metallic thread cut into small pieces and making loops around a center.
 Checkout the post on metallic thread embroidery for details on sewing with metallic thread

 9 Geometric rose